everx-labs/ever-appkit-js/README.md

 ```

 In this sample we create a client instance configured to use local blockchain [TON OS SE](https://github.com/tonlabs/tonos-se) instance.

+If you want to work with Developer Network or Free TON network, please use the [list of endpoints, listed here](https://docs.ton.dev/86757ecb2/p/85c869-networks). **Attention** You must specify all the endpoints as a array in `endpoints` parameter, because each endpoint does not guarantee its availability, but we guarantee that at least one endopoint is operational at the moment.

 ## A Few Words about the Code